 Principles and Controls for Fraud Prevention

 Occupational fraud is an increasing concern for many organizations.
-According to the Association of Certified Fraud Examiners 2014 Report to the Nations, the typical organization loses 5% of its annual revenue to fraud.
+According to the Association of Certified Fraud Examiners’ 2014 Report to the Nations on Occupational Fraud and Abuse, the typical organization loses 5% of its annual revenue to fraud.
 If applied to the 2013 Gross World Product, this translates to a potential fraud loss of nearly $3.7 trillion.
 The median loss caused by occupational fraud found from their study was $145,000.
 Additionally, 22% of cases involved losses of at least $1 million.
 According to the report, small businesses, government and public administrations are commonly victimized and 58% percent of the victimized organizations did not recovered any of their losses due to fraud and only 14% made a full recovery.

 In most cases, fraud is perpetrated by members of upper management and the accounting department.
 These employees tend to be highly trusted individuals.
 This makes sense when you consider these employees have been granted access to your organization’s assets.